Just about all retailers have an emergency plan. They have protocols in place in the event of rising flood waters or an active shooter scenario.

 Or what if a store is the scene of a fatality, and you’ve notified law enforcement.
 Then what?

-Some issues your planning might need to cover:
+Some post-incident management issues your planning might need to cover:

 Handling the media.
 Especially for high-profile retailers, a significant emergency event could bring reporters to headquarters or a store location demanding answers.
 A pat response of ‘This is private property and you’ll need to leave’ is probably not the best approach in a major incident because “the media will fill the void with their own nonsense,” according to Reynolds.